Last week I wrote about sprinkler heads.

 Why would anyone stop to read about sprinkler heads?

-Maybe for you, it’s the sound of rain on the roof that triggers a pleasure response.
+Maybe for you, it’s the sound of rain on the roof.
 Or perhaps you’re drawn to the beach, where the rhythmic splash of the surf and the caress of warm breezes relaxes your soul.
 Some prefer the mountains, with the scent of pine, and expansive views.
-Still others are drawn to the city, where light and movement persist.
+Still others are drawn to the city, where light and movement dance all night.
 Wherever you’ve found yourself prone to relax, forget your stressors and relish the moment, that’s the spot.

-- The sprinkler heads need replacing, and the new ones make a different sound.
+- The sprinkler heads need replacing, and the new ones make a different sound

-- Construction of a ten-story condominium interrupts your favorite spot at the beach.
+- Construction of a ten-story condominium interrupts your favorite spot at the beach

-- A stuffy nose blocks you from the aroma of pine trees on your mountain hike.
+- A stuffy nose blocks you from the aroma of pine trees on your mountain hike

-- The building across the street hangs a huge neon sign that blocks your view of the city.
+- The building across the street hangs a huge neon sign that blocks your view of the city

 And the pleasure is gone.

 We all relate to pleasure.
-We want it.
-We need it.
-Without it, life is drudgery.
+We want pleasure.
+We need pleasure.
+Without pleasure, life is drudgery.

-How do we find pleasure once it’s gone?
+So how do we find pleasure once it’s gone?

 Today, I’m going to share with you a little more in depth about an obstacle I’m facing that is more challenging than changing sprinkler heads.
 It’s an obstacle that has been steadily crimping my pleasure for several years now, and one that I think many of you can relate to:

+Aging.
+Dang it!
 I was going to knock around the tennis ball with my husband well into my 70’s.
 I was going to be that 80-year old still running the 5-K. I was going to dance in sexy high-heels well into my 90’s.
 I was going to lift bags of potting soil and bend over to tend the garden perhaps to 100.

 getting to do the active things I love or